sunnyau/java-concurrency/README.md

 3. Introduce Synchronization Points: Use synchronization points like latches to ensure threads run concurrently.
 4. Monitor for Race Conditions: Check for race conditions by validating the final state of shared resources.
 5. Run Tests Repeatedly: Execute the test multiple times to increase the chance of catching intermittent issues.

-Note : test method requires having test prefix in this name.